-Although many people use their social media to be spontaneous and, in the moment, it does not work as a coherent tactic for businesses.
+Although many people use their social media to be spontaneous, it does not work as a coherent tactic for businesses.
 Not only can you find yourself stressed daily, but you can end up without the consistent strategy you need to make the most of your social channels.
 This guide will help you avoid that overwhelm.

 By using a graphic design tool like Canva, you make sure your brand looks slick and professional across all your channels.
 The productivity and time management app Asana helps you to plan and draft posts ensuring you have a healthy balance of content.
 You can collaborate with other team members, assign tasks, add images and documents, and communicate without leaving this tool.
 As Asana advocates, we cannot recommend this tool enough for your overall business organisation and management.
 It is much more than a project management tool in our opinion.